Preparing for Your Virtual Visit

-Can I pay in advance for multiple telehealth visits?
+Can I pay in advance for multiple virtual visits?

-No. Prepayment for visits is not possible at this time.
-You will need to submit any required payment or copay after each successfully completed telehealth visit.
+No. Prepayment for virtual visits is not possible at this time.
+You will need to submit any required payment or copay after each successfully completed virtual visit.

-How can I pay for my telehealth visit?
+How can I pay for my virtual visit?

-Can I use my Flexible Spending Account (FSA) or Health Savings Account (HSA) to pay for telehealth expenses?
+Can I use my Flexible Spending Account (FSA) or Health Savings Account (HSA) to pay for expenses related to a virtual visit?

 In most cases, yes.
 Most copays, deductibles, and other out-of-pocket expenses for medical services are eligible expenses for most HSAs or FSAs.
 However, we recommend that you confirm eligible expenses with your employer or health plan.